 Since the liberalization of Macau's gaming industry in 2002, there has been a significant increase in the number of casino properties in Macau.
 There are six gaming operators in Macau, including WRM.
 The three concessionaires are WRM, SJM, and Galaxy.
-The three subconcessionaires are Melco Crown, MGM Macau, and Venetian Macau.
-As at 31 December 2016, there were approximately 38 casinos in Macau, including 20 operated by SJM.
+The three subconcessionaires are Melco, MGM Macau, and Venetian Macau.
+As at 31 December 2017, there were approximately 40 casinos in Macau, including 22 operated by SJM.
 Each of the current six operators has operating casinos and several have expansion plans underway.
 The Macau government has had the ability to grant additional gaming concessions since April 2009.
 If the Macau government were to allow additional competitors to operate in Macau through the grant of additional concessions or subconcessions, we would face additional competition, which could have a material adverse effect on our business, financial condition, results of operations and cash flows.
-During 2016, several new resorts have opened in the Cotai area of Macau, including Wynn Palace.
-Several more resorts from our competitors are expected to open in 2017 and 2018.
-These Cotai facilities are expected to increase total hotel room inventory by approximately 12.3% from the current inventory and significantly increase other gaming and non-gaming offerings in Macau.
+During 2016, we contributed to the new capacity in the market, with the opening of Wynn Palace in the Cotai area.
+Several of our competitors also opened additional facilities during 2016 and 2017 and will open additional facilities over the next few years, which will further increase other gaming and non-gaming offerings in Macau.

-Wynn Macau and Wynn Palace also face competition from casinos located in Singapore, the Philippines and Malaysia.
-Our resorts also encounter competition from other major gaming centers located around the world, including Australia and Las Vegas, cruise ships in Asia that offer gaming and other casinos throughout Asia.
+Wynn Macau and Wynn Palace also face competition from casinos located throughout the world, including Singapore, the Philippines, Malaysia, Australia, Las Vegas, cruise ships in Asia that offer gaming and other casinos throughout Asia.
 Further, if current efforts to legalize gaming in other Asian countries, such as Japan, are successful, our resorts will face additional regional competition.